rancher/rke2-docs/docs/introduction.md

 ![](/img/logo-horizontal-rke2.svg#gh-light-mode-only)![](/img/logo-horizontal-rke2-dark.svg#gh-dark-mode-only)

-RKE2, also known as RKE Government, is Rancher's next-generation Kubernetes distribution.
+RKE2 is Rancher's enterprise-ready next-generation Kubernetes distribution.
+It has also been known as RKE Government.

 It is a fully [conformant Kubernetes distribution](https://landscape.cncf.io/?group=projects-and-products&view-mode=card&item=platform--certified-kubernetes-distribution--rke-government#app-definition-and-development--application-definition-image-build) that focuses on security and compliance within the U.S. Federal Government sector.

 To meet these goals, RKE2 does the following:

-- Provides [defaults and configuration options](security/hardening_guide.md) that allow clusters to pass the CIS Kubernetes Benchmark [v1.6](security/cis_self_assessment16.md) or [v1.23](security/cis_self_assessment123.md) with minimal operator intervention
+- Provides [defaults and configuration options](security/hardening_guide.md) that allow clusters to pass the CIS Kubernetes Benchmark [v1.7](security/cis_self_assessment17.md) or [v1.8](security/cis_self_assessment18.md) with minimal operator intervention
 - Enables [FIPS 140-2 compliance](security/fips_support.md)
 - Regularly scans components for CVEs using [trivy](https://github.com/aquasecurity/trivy) in our build pipeline